auvred/prettier-pnp/README.md

   ```shell
   npx prettier-pnp --pn curly index.js
   ```

+- `--quiet`

+  Prevent any extra output (e.g plugin installation progress).
+Only the output of Prettier will be printed.

 Prettier-pnp includes Prettier as dependency.
 Also, all requested plugins are stored in the internal storage (`plugin-store` folder inside the installed `prettier-pnp`).
 So, when you run: